License Application Forms

 - Employment Duties

-The experience shall consist of a planned sequence of supervised employment or engagement in appropriate psychology activities performed in accordance with the definition of the practice of psychology in Section 72.6 of the Regulations of the Commissioner for experience gained until August 31, 2003 or Section 7601-a of the State Education Law for experience gained on or after September 1, 2003 and satisfactory in quality, breadth, scope, and nature.
+The experience shall consist of a planned sequence of supervised employment or engagement in appropriate psychology activities performed in accordance with the definition of the practice of psychology in Section 7601-a of the State Education Law and are satisfactory in quality, breadth, scope, and nature.
 Licensure-qualifying employment has the dual purpose of integrating knowledge and practical application under supervision and in-depth training prior to independent practice.
 Over time, experience should broaden and strengthen the competencies of the candidate.
 Work that consists solely or primarily of repetitive, routine or pre-professional activities may not provide the quality, nor the breadth and depth required for licensure-qualifying experience.

 - Applicant's title